radek-drw/Portfolio/README.md

 - **Skills Display**: Skills are displayed with images (SVG's) and descriptions.
   - **Desktop View**: Displays 4 images per row.
   - **Mobile View**: Displays 2 rows with 2 images per row.
-- **Image Slider**:
-  - Images are displayed in a slider format using `setInterval` along with CSS animations.
-  - **Progress Bar**:
-    - Dots and connecting lines are generated automatically based on the number of images.
-    - Clicking on a dot highlights the corresponding set of images.
-Each set of 4 images has a dot that becomes highlighted when active.
+- **Skills Slider Functionality**:
+  - The skills section automatically cycles through groups of four skills every 4 seconds using `setInterval`.
+A progress bar with dots and connecting lines is generated dynamically—each dot represents one set of skills.
+Clicking on a dot resets the timer, highlights the selected dot, and displays the corresponding skills group, ensuring the animation continues smoothly from that point.

 ### Recent Works Section